awused/manga-upscaler/README.md

 # TODOs

 * Handle cloudflare using cloudscraper
-* Better preloading of mangadex images using their API
 * Add a maximum resolution feature to avoid wasting time and memory unnecessarily